Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 While superficially different this is actually a lot like the accumulator

 version of map with a few differences.
-Firstly the recursive call to do_map
+Firstly the recursive call to do_map is

 gone, instead just the new accumulator is returned.
 Secondly there’s no more